 One son, Alan, operated the marina while Stephen and Esther were away and then the other son, Mark, joined the business in 1978.
 Over the next 10 years most of the existing marina was fully rebuilt and upgraded.

 A new restaurant, washrooms, showers and laundry were built in 1997 and a new marina administration building was constructed in 2005.
-By this time the old cottage home/office and the Tudor home had both been demolished.
+By this time the old cottage office and Tudor home had fallen to the wrecking ball.